Oragwel/weather-forecast-cli/weather-forecast-cli/README.md

 ## License
 This project is open-source and available under the [MIT License](LICENSE).

+## Contributing

+If you find a bug or have a suggestion for improvements, please feel free to open an issue or submit a pull request.
+Contributions are always welcome!

+## Contributor

+- **Otieno Ragwel Rogers**

 ## Acknowledgements
 - This application uses the [WeatherAPI](https://www.weatherapi.com/) service.
 - [Fatih Color](https://github.com/fatih/color) is used for color-coded CLI outputs.